 Sequence to build a brand story over time

-With viewers in control of what they choose to watch, explore customisation options for your video campaign beyond a single ad experience or piece of creative.
+With viewers in control of what they choose to watch, explore customization options for your video campaign beyond a single ad experience or piece of creative.
 In a recent Frito-Lay campaign for Doritos Blaze, the brand told a funny, elaborate story that built over time through a series of TrueView and six-second bumper ads on YouTube.

-Here’s where customisation came in: The way a viewer interacted with one ad determined which ad they’d see later on.
+Here’s where customization came in: The way a viewer interacted with one ad determined which ad they’d see later on.
 For example, someone who watched the introductory 15-second ad was later served up a six-second ad that naturally followed from the first one and reinforced the message.
 Someone who had chosen to skip the longer ad was instead served a six-second ad that reintroduced the product.

 The campaign led to a 19.3% lift in favorability, helping Blaze become the top selling new single SKU launch for Doritos in the past five years.